mohnonog/OpenMultiBoxing/README.md

 OpenMultiBoxing is optimized for Microsoft Windows 10 or newer (works great with Windows 11).

 New since version 2.2 we made a compact all in one .exe binary distribution.
 Just grab the latest binary Zip file (e.g `OpenMultiBoxing-vX.Y.Z.zip`, not the source zip) and extract all to your desktop for instance.
-The binaries are built automatically by the Github CI and can be found on the [releases page](https://github.com/OpenMultiBoxing/OpenMultiBoxing/releases).
+The binary (unlike WOB, there is a single binary in the latest OMB releases, that does broadcasting, without Round Robin (RR)) are built automatically by the Github CI and can be found on the [releases page](https://github.com/OpenMultiBoxing/OpenMultiBoxing/releases).

 Go through the Window Layout Wizard to pick how many game windows you plan on playing with and their layout, save and apply.